10-kp/budget_tracker/README.md

 ## Description

 This is a Budget Tracker application that allow users to add funds and subtract expenses.
 This is a progressive web app that will allow for for both online and offline access - where the user can download the app outside the browser.
-Further, it keeps saving user data locally using the "indexedDB" browser API and sync it back up to the MongoDB database when coming back online (using workerscript).
+Further, it keeps saving user data locally using the "indexedDB" browser API and sync it back up to the MongoDB database when coming back online using service-worker.

 ## Technologies